Accelerating Training with Neuron Interaction and Nowcasting Networks: Conclusion and Future Work

 \subsubsection{Acknowledgments}

 The experiments were in part enabled by computational resources provided by Calcul Quebec and Compute Canada.
 Simon Lacoste-Julien is a CIFAR Associate Fellow in the Learning in Machines \& Brains program as well as a Canada CIFAR AI Chair.
-Guillaume Lajoie is a Canada CIFAR AI chair as well a Canada Research Chair in neural computations and interfacing. \fi
+Guillaume Lajoie is a Canada CIFAR AI chair as well a Canada Research Chair in neural computations and interfacing.
+E.B. and A.M. acknowledge support from Mila-Samsung Research Grant. \fi